-Our 2022 weighted goals and the year-end score achieved by the company as recommended by the MDCC and approved by the board are set forth in the following table:
+Our 2023 weighted goals and the year-end score achieved by the company as recommended by the MDCC and approved by the board are set forth in the following table:

-Goal(s) 50 Marketed and Approval-Stage Products Achieve CF net product revenue goals through compliant marketing practices, including U.S. and ex-U.S. revenue Execute successful global launches of CF medicines into younger patient populations Advance cross-functional readiness for anticipated launch of exa-cel Pipeline Growth Complete enrollment in Phase 3 trials for vanzacaftor/tezacaftor/deutivacaftor Advance CF mRNA therapy program Advance multiple non-CF development programs Advance multiple research programs, including CF and non-CF programs Manufacturing, Quality & Operations 10 8 Complete multiple manufacturing readiness processes for exa-cel launch Enhance CF supply chain resiliency Advance manufacturing plans for pipeline products Organizational Development and Capability 12 12 Successful transition to hybrid working, while sustaining our culture and values and continuing to foster a diverse and inclusive environment Continue to build the organization, expand capabilities, and grow internal talent for leadership positions Drive enterprise risk management functions to match increasing scale and complexity Financial Strength 15 15 Continue to manage operating expenses and achieve financial targets Additional Accomplishments and Shortcomings, Net (see page 57 of this proxy statement) TOTAL (FINAL SCORING ROUNDED TO WHOLE NUMBER) 150 145
+Goal(s) Maximum Score Actual 2023 Performance Score Marketed and Late-Stage Products 50 49.5 Achieve CF net product revenue goals through compliant marketing practices, including U.S. and ex-U.S. revenue goals Complete key launch readiness activities to support broad patient access to CASGEVY Establish market strategy for acute pain in the U.S. and complete key hiring to support launch Advance disease awareness efforts for AMKD in the U.S. Pipeline Growth 59 55.5 Complete Phase 3 trial for the vanzacaftor triple Obtain marketing approval for CASGEVY Advance CF mRNA therapy program Advance multiple non-CF development programs, including completion of the VX-548 pivotal trial in acute pain Advance multiple research programs, including CF and non-CF programs Manufacturing, Innovation, Quality & Operations 13 13 Complete various commercial manufacturing readiness processes for CASGEVY launch Continue to enhance supply chain resiliency Advance manufacturing plans and capabilities for pipeline products Organizational Development and Capability 13 12.5 Continue to build the organization, expand capabilities, and foster an inclusive and equitable culture Continue to enhance enterprise risk management efforts to match increasing scale and complexity Advance data strategy Enhance communications and outreach to support business progression Financial Strength 15 15 Continue to manage our financial resources and to achieve financial targets Additional Accomplishments and Shortcomings, Net (see page 65 of this proxy statement) 4 TOTAL (FINAL SCORING ROUNDED TO WHOLE NUMBER) 150 150

-Our 2022 company performance score, as determined by the board, was 145 out of a potential of 150.
-Our 2023 company performance will be evaluated against the broad categories set forth above, but with slightly different weighting with respect to Pipeline Growth (59 points), Manufacturing, Quality and Operations (13 points), and Organizational Development and Capability (13 points).
+Our 2023 company performance score, as determined by the board, was 150 out of a potential of 150.
+Our 2024 company performance will be evaluated against the broad categories set forth above, but with slightly different weighting with respect to Pipeline Growth (57 points) and Manufacturing, Innovation, Quality and Operations (15 points).